 Advanced features: For the avid user, you can purchase a static IP address from NordVPN.
 This would make it incredibly difficult for TV streaming services to flag you as a VPN connection.
 According to NordVPN, their service also works in China, although we didn’t test this feature.Get up to 68% off Nord VPN

 Will my parental controls work with a VPN?

 Ultimately – yes, it is!
-BUT, if your child has set up their own VPN, you may want to question why?
+But, if your child has set up their own VPN, you may want to question why?
 Your ten-year-old is probably not setting it up to keep safe online -although kudos if they are!
 But, what they may want to do is circumvent parental controls that you’ve implemented via your ISP.
-So, keep in mind that any previous parental controls that you have setup with your ISP will not work when your child is using a VPN connection.
+So, remember that any previous parental controls you have set up with your ISP will not work when your child is using a VPN connection.
 If the parental controls are built into the software on their device e.g. Microsoft or Apple parental features, they will remain the same even if your child is using a VPN.

 Is it illegal to use a VPN?

 VPNs notoriously conjure up images of the dark web and illegal activity.
-There are a few countries like: North Korea, Russia, The U.A.E, Iraq, Oman and China where internet censorship laws make using a VPN prohibited.
-But, most countries, including the UK & the US have no reason to make it illegal.
+There are a few countries like North Korea, Russia, The U.A.E, Iraq, Oman, and China where internet censorship laws prohibit using a VPN.
+But most countries, including the UK & the US, have no reason to make it illegal.
 There are many legitimate reasons for using a VPN.
-Some companies will only allow remote workers access to company servers when using a VPN connection.
-We would urge readers to use common sense though - doing something illegal behind a VPN does not make it OK!
+Some companies only allow remote workers access to company servers when using a VPN connection.
+We would urge readers to use common sense, though - doing something illegal behind a VPN does not make it OK!

 FREE Data breach search

-Using a database developed by Security expert Troy Hunt, our search facility will check over 9.6 billion records that are publicly available online to see if you're a victim of a data breach.
-If your email address returns results then the security on your accounts has been compromised.
+Using a database developed by Security expert Troy Hunt, our search facility will check over 10.4 billion records that are publicly available online to see if you're a victim of a data breach.
+If your email address returns results then the security of your accounts has been compromised.
 Check your email for free here